naitikjadhav34-cloud/nova-ai-/README.md

 # nova-ai-
-it is a ai made by naitik jadhav
+it is a ai made by naitik jadhav AKA NYROS